radareorg/radare2-book/scripting/intro.md

 family: cpu
 [0x00404800]>
 ```
-It simply runs second command after finishing the first one, like in shell.
+It simply runs the second command after finishing the first one, like in a shell.

-The second important way to sequence the commands is simple pipe `|`
+The second important way to sequence the commands is with a simple pipe `|`
 ```
 ao|grep address
 ```
 Note, the `|` pipe only can pipe output of r2 commands to external (shell)
 commands, like system programs or builtin shell commands.
-And for providing the similar way to sequence r2 commands, there is
+There is a similar way to sequence r2 commands, using the backtick operator `\``,
-backtick operator `\`` as well, working exactly the same way it works in shell.
+which works in the same way it does in a shell.

-For example we want to see a few bytes of the memory at the address, referred
+For example, we want to see a few bytes of the memory at the address referred to
-by 'mov eax, addr' instruction for further call.
-We can do that without jumping to it,
+by the 'mov eax, addr' instruction.
+We can do that without jumping to it, using
-we just need to sequence a couple of commands:
+a sequence of commands:
 ```
 [0x00404800]> pd 1
               0x00404800      b827e66100     mov eax, 0x61e627      ; "tab"